survivejs/webpack-book/manuscript/loading/04_javascript.md

 ...
 ```

-One way to work around this problem is to process the code through [Babel](https://babeljs.io/), a popular JavaScript compiler that supports ES6 features and more.
+The problem can be worked around by processing the code through [Babel](https://babeljs.io/), a popular JavaScript compiler that supports ES6 features and more.
 It resembles ESLint in that it is built on top of presets and plugins.
 Presets are collections of plugins, and you can define your own as well.

 T> Given sometimes extending existing presets might not be enough, [modify-babel-preset](https://www.npmjs.com/package/modify-babel-preset) allows you to go a step further and configure the base preset in a more flexible way.